ankicommunity/ankicommunity-sync-server/README.md

         $ cd anki-bundled
         $ pip install -r requirements.txt

-   Keep in mind `pyaudio`, a dependency of Anki, requires Python 3 and PortAudio headers to be present before running `pip`.
+   Keep in mind `pyaudio`, a dependency of Anki, requires development headers for Python 3 and PortAudio to be present before running `pip`.
 If you can't or don't want to install these, you can try [patching Anki](#running-ankisyncd-without-pyaudio).

 1. Install the dependencies: